Compost, Recycle, & Landfill - Recology San Francisco

 • Foil-backed or plastic-backed paper

-• Glass, metal or plastic
+• Glass, metal, or plastic not labeled “Compostable”

 • Soup cartons and juice boxes

-• Paper milk, juice and other beverage cartons
+• Paper milk, juice, and other beverage cartons

 • Liquids or ice

-• Plastic bags, wrappers or film
+• Plastic bags, wrappers, or film

 • Recyclable/clean cardboard or paper